 It’s quiet, there are a lot of parks to wander through (the one near the university is especially peaceful), and there’s a lively music scene and a lot of cheap food thanks to a thriving community of poor university students that make up most of the population.
 In short, Aarhus is a calming contrast to busy Copenhagen and it’s worth spending a couple days soaking it all in.

-This travel guide to Aarhus will help you plan your trip, save money, and make the most of your visit to this underrated city!
+This travel guide to Aarhus will help you plan your trip, save money, and make the most of your visit!

 Top 5 Things to See and Do in Aarhus